Overview

 Recent

-• Lead Counsel for an officer of a medical facility in a state criminal action alleging healthcare fraud and money laundering related to COVID-19 billing with damages allegedly exceeding $45 million.
+• Lead Counsel representing an officer of a medical facility in a state criminal action alleging healthcare fraud and money laundering related to COVID-19 billing with damages allegedly exceeding $45 million.
+Case resolved in under three months in a time not waived trial posture.
+All fraud and money laundering claims were dismissed and the case resolved for a Business and Professions Code violation.

 • Counsel representing a Canadian encrypted phone and messaging provider and its CEO, who were indicted on charges of the Racketeer Influenced and Corrupt Organizations Act (RICO) violations and money laundering offenses stemming from the sale of encrypted phones, with revenues allegedly exceeding $100 million.